Skip to main content

 • Yerkes-Dodson law: Medium motivation or stress works the best.
 Too much or too few motivation or stress don't work well.

 • It's often that long-term benefit requires short-term cost.
 Getting out of a local minima often requires temporarily increasing loss.
-There will be temporary pain.

 • Optimize for the root goal instead of sub-goals.
 A sub-goal may originally serve for the root goal but now conflict with the root goal.
 Be ware of means-end inversion.